jessemillar/docfx-toc-generator/readme.md

 [![PowerShell Gallery](https://img.shields.io/powershellgallery/v/docfx-toc-generator)](https://www.powershellgallery.com/packages/docfx-toc-generator/)

+This fork adds support for ToC item name generation based on a `name` attribute or just the filename (sanitized and turned into a "title" automatically) if nothing is manually passed.
+It also adds the ability to create a blank `index.md` file (e.g. `touch index.md`) in any directory to have it added to the ToC without having to add any content.
+This is useful for just making ToC folders.

 ## What is this?

 This script is used to generate `toc.yml` file for every folder in documentation project.